atomisthq/docs/docs/automations/commands.md

 ### Something went wrong

-If the bot tells you "Oops, something went wrong" ... that's our bad.
-Please contact us in the #support channel in [Slack](https://atomist-community.slack.com), email [support@atomist.com](mailto:support@atomist.com), or leave us a [ticket](https://atomist.zendesk.com).
+If the bot tells you "Oops, something went wrong"&hellip;  that's our bad.
+Please contact us through any of our [support channels][support].
 We care about your problems.

+[support]: ../support.md